 The best way to determine if your license is suspended is by contacting your Department of Motor Vehicle (DMV) or Department of Driver Services (DSS) and enquiring about any violations on your driving record.

-Frequently asked questions about suspended licenses
+Frequently asked questions: Suspended licenses

 What happens to your auto insurance coverage after a license suspension?